TuxedoCat1111/loan-approval-predictor/README.md

   - An application which takes in the loan applicant's inputs and quickly provides an indication of whether their loan is likely to be approved or rejected.
 The future applicant can then decide whether it is worth pursuing a discussion with a financial institution or whether they to need to discuss their lending requirements with a more specialised lender/broker.
 This application can save a future loan applicant time and gives indication of how they should procede with their application.

 - A summary of your technical solution.
-  - The dataset used for the machine learning model is sourced from Kaggle: https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset
+  - The dataset used for the machine learning component is sourced from Kaggle: https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset
   - The machine learning model used is Random Forest Classification.
   -